CodePushGo/website/src/content/blog/en/checklist-for-validating-capacitor-app-updates.md

 ### Recording Test Results

 Once the primary tests are done, document the results using your analytics platform.
-Leverage the dashboard you set up during the Pre-Validation phase to track key metrics through Capgo's analytics tools.
+Leverage the dashboard you set up during the Pre-Validation phase to track key metrics through CodePushGo's analytics tools.

 Make sure to log any errors and their resolutions to streamline future updates.